nexus-rpc/sdk-go/README.md

 #### Get Operation Result

 The `GetResult` method is used to deliver an operation's result inline.
 If this method does not return an error, the operation is considered as successfully completed.
-Return an `UnsuccessfulOperationError` to indicate completion or an `ErrOperationStillRunning` error to indicate that the operation is still running.
+Return an `OperationError` to indicate completion or an `ErrOperationStillRunning` error to indicate that the operation is still running.

 When `GetOperationResultOptions.Wait` is greater than zero, this request should be treated as a long poll.
 Long poll